microsoft/CLAP/README.md

 ```

 ## Examples
-To run zero-shot evaluation on ESC50 dataset or on a single audio file from ESC50 check `CLAP\src\`.
-For zero-shot evaluation on ESC50 dataset:
+To run zero-shot evaluation on the ESC50 dataset or a single audio file from ESC50, check `CLAP\src\`.
+For zero-shot evaluation on the ESC50 dataset:
 ```bash
 > cd src && python zero_shot_classification.py
 ```